Nachoeigu/bookbuilder_ai/README.md

 ### 6. **Chapter-by-Chapter Review:**
 As each chapter is completed, a Reviewer Agent analyzes it and provides feedback for improvements.
 The Writer adapts the chapter based on this feedback, and the process repeats until the Reviewer approves the chapter.

-### 7. **Completion:**
+### 7. **Translation if needed:**
-Once all chapters are written and approved, the book is finalized.
+Once all chapters are written and approved, based on the initial configuration, the book is translated (or not) to a target language.

+### 8. **Completion:**
+We finally have the book ready to read.
 The finished product includes the book title, prologue, and the complete content of your story, ready for you to enjoy or share with others.

 ---